Skip to content

 The Solution: Food First, But Not Always

 The food-first view has two parts.
-First, whole food should always form the base of a pro athlete’s nutrition.
+First, whole food should always form the base of a professional athlete’s nutrition.
 Second, specific settings make supplement use a fair and sometimes key choice.

 When supplements fill a practical gap